gratianlup/temp/docs/assembly-view.md

 ##### Opened functions history

-When multiple functions are opened in the same tab, a history is kept per tab that makes it possible to go back/forward to a previous/next opened function.
+When multiple functions were opened in the same tab, a history is kept per tab that makes it possible to go back/forward to a previous/next opened function.
 This is especially useful when navigating to a called function by double-clicking its name in the assembly, since it makes it easy to back to the caller.

 - *Click* the *Back* button in the toolbar to navigate back to the previous function in the sequence (or press the *Backspace* key or the optional *Back* button on the mouse).
 The back button also has a menu that lists the previous functions.